drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### Britishisms
 Avoid Britishisms (e.g., *colour, humour, whilst, centre, programme, organisation, maths, spilt*) in American writing contexts.
 #### *broadcasted*
-The past tense of *broadcast is *braadcast,* not *broadasted.* *Broadcasted* seems logical, but its usage in quality print sources is far outweighed by *broadcast.* So, *The show was broadcast on March 7, 1989* is correct.
+The past tense of *broadcast is *broadcast,* not *broadasted.* *Broadcasted* seems logical, but its usage in quality print sources is far outweighed by *broadcast.* So, *The show was broadcast on March 7, 1989* is correct.
 #### buried verb
 A “buried” verb is a noun that is really a verb or adjective in disguise, often with a *–tion, -sion, -ment, -ence, -ance*, or *–ity* ending added (e.g., *realization* instead of *realize*).
 Vigorous, clear writing favors simple “unburied” prose.
 See [this column](http://www.latimes.com/tn-gnp-0612-casagrande-story.html) for more advice.